thinkhero/dcrdocs/docs/getting-started/using-the-block-explorer.md

 `Size`         | The size (in bytes) of the block.

-Under `Latest Transactions`, you can see the transaction ID (txid) and the value (in DCR) transmitted across the network.
+Under `Latest Transactions`, you can see the transaction ID (txid) and the value (in HC) transmitted across the network.

 ---